helmuthdu/web-components/packages/custom-elements/README.md

 <sup>[Show code in action](https://stackblitz.com/edit/web-platform-d9geot?file=script.js)</sup>

-To make use of this component you could declare it as following:
+To make use of this component you could declare it as follows:

 ```html
 <ce-article>